oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### Regulations and Compliances

-The HR reporting data for ${doc.customer.name} uses personal data.
+The HR reporting data for A Company Making Everything uses personal data.
 'Personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Furthermore, under GDPR, this only applies to personal data processed in one of two ways:

 -   Personal data processed wholly or partly by automated means (or, information in electronic form); and
 -   Personal data processed in a non-automated manner which forms part of, or is intended to form part of, a ‘filing system’ (or, written records in a manual filing system).

-**In relation to this Workload, all HR data will be anonymized (masked/pseudonymized to make data not attributable to a single employee) by ${doc.customer.name} prior to being uploaded in the Oracle Cloud.**
+**In relation to this Workload, all HR data will be anonymized (masked/pseudonymized to make data not attributable to a single employee) by A Company Making Everything prior to being uploaded in the Oracle Cloud.**

 ### Environments